-NSW Bureau of Crime Statistics and Research (BOCSAR) figures released in June, revealed that over the 12 months to March this year, domestic violence (DV)-related murders doubled to 38 people, which was up from 19 homicides that occurred in domestic circumstances the year prior.
+NSW Bureau of Crime Statistics and Research (BOCSAR) figures released in June, revealed that over the 12 months to March 2019, domestic violence (DV)-related murders doubled to 38 people, which was up from 19 homicides that occurred in domestic circumstances the year prior.

 As well, domestic violence-related assaults had risen by 6% over that same period.
 In the 12 months to March 2019, there were 30,063 domestic violence assaults reported to NSW Police, which compares with 28,359 over the 12 months up to March last year.

 “The rise in DV assault is…likely to be a case of increased reporting rather than increased domestic violence,” explained then BOCSAR executive director Dr Don Weatherburn in a media release.

 Dr Weatherburn’s comments reveal that domestic violence has pervaded and remains rampant within communities throughout NSW, and that rising awareness of this is leading to circumstances where victims of such violence are now more willing to step forward and report it.